10 Tips on How to Deal With a Painful Breakup

 10. Remain Open to Love Again

-It’s easy to fall into the trap of thinking that just because one relationship ended, you’ll never find love again.
+It’s so easy to fall into the trap of thinking that just because one relationship ended, you’ll never find love again.

-But that’s simply not true.
+But that’s just not true.

 Final Thoughts

-You’re capable of moving forward, and love is still out there waiting for you when you’re ready.
-So, take care of yourself, give yourself the grace to heal, and trust that brighter days are ahead.
+So, take care of yourself, give yourself the grace to heal, and trust that brighter days are on the way.

 Marshall, Tara C et al. “Attachment styles and personal growth following romantic breakups: the mediating roles of distress, rumination, and tendency to rebound.”
 PloS one vol. 8,9 e75161.
 16 Sep.
 2013, doi:10.1371/journal.pone.0075161.
 Adapted and used under the Creative Commons Attribution 4.0 International License.